ajshul/mate-ai/README.md

 # Mate AI

 A modern application that allows users to chat with OpenAI's Chat API via messaging services.
 Users sign up through a sleek React-based web interface by providing their phone number, and then they can chat with the AI through their messaging app.
+The app also supports voice calls using OpenAI's Realtime API.

 ## Features